Mukesh9092/nodejs-runtime/README.md

 However, two aspects are not vendor neutral:

  * The domain of the URLs that point to your cluster.
+   - The example value is _`example.com`_.
  * The image URLs, your registry for runtime container images.

-The examples here use the suffix `example.com` and prefix `registry.example.com`, respectively.
+   - The example value is _`knative-local-registry:5000`_.

+Treat these example values as placeholders and replace them with the values from your cluster.

+### The `knative-build` service account

+As authenticated container registries is the norm, the build manifests here include `serviceAccountName: knative-build` in order to support authentication.
+Use a [stub](https://github.com/triggermesh/knative-local-registry#use-a-service-account-for-build) if you don't need authentication, or simply remove the property.

-### Using Riff's invoker as Node.js runtime
+## Using Riff's invoker as Node.js runtime

 We evaluated [Kubeless](https://kubeless.io/),
 [Buildpack](https://docs.cloudfoundry.org/buildpacks/),